boisestate-vip/akame/doc/nodes/graph_slam_node.md

 ## Parameters

-Exact parameter values will be set in configuration files, but the main categories are:
+The idea is for these parameter names to mirror the underlying C++ SLAM implementation, and exact parameter values will be configured via YAML in Akame.
+The main categories may look like:

 ### Frontend / observation parameters